 Sure as heck, Amanda got home from work, waited for darkness to fall, put on her PJs, brushed her teeth, swallowed dozens of pills, laid down on her bed, and drifted off to sleep.

-After multiple unsuccessful attempts to reach Amanda, Whiteside called the police.
-And some six hours after she ingested the pills, Amanda was found.
+After multiple unsuccessful attempts to reach her, Whiteside called the police.
+And some six hours after she ingested the pills, they found Amanda.
 Way out of it, but alive.

 Midway through her undergraduate work, Whiteside transferred to the University of Washington so she could study under Dr. Marsha Linehan, the creator of dialectical behavior therapy.